roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Dillon ****** byNonStopFunGuy© The pervert fucking her was sneering at the look on her face, seeing how intense were her orgasms that his mighty dick was bringing.
+The pervert fucking her was sneering at the look on her face, seeing how intense were her orgasms that his mighty dick was bringing.
 I found myself watching the stud's face, seeing him study my orgasming wife, watching her sexy face and her undulating little Asian body as it writhed underneath his masculine physique.

  He pulled out of her cunt -- making Kitty whine in shock and dismay -- but instantly he reached to her small body, flipping her onto her stomach on our carpet.
 She lay flat, tits and one side of her face against our rug, gasping and sweating, moaning like an injured animal.
 The naked stud remained on top of her, his knees spread apart to bring his cock down again, level with her ass, and he poked his huge fat penis against my wife's tight little asshole.
 She hardly had the energy to lift her small hips to him, but she reacted swiftly, with a sore smile.
 "Ohhh yeah -- baby -- fuck my ass!"